 Example: “Variables must be initialized before use”, “Class names must begin with an uppercase letter”.

-rule configuration information

-rule metadata that a tool can modify at runtime, before executing its scan

 rule id

 stable value which an analysis tool associates with a rule

 NOTE: A rule id is more likely to remain stable if it is a symbolic or numeric value, as opposed to a descriptive string.